Akmal1796/University/README.md

-This my first project ever with complete front-end.
+This is my first project ever with a complete front-end.
-I developed the university of oxford clone website using HTML, CSS, and  JavaScript.
+I developed the University of oxford clone website using HTML, CSS, and  JavaScript.

 Screenshot 01